Bernie Leadon: Later career

-Upon leaving the Eagles, Leadon retreated from the limelight, only to resurface in 1977 with musician friend Michael Georgiades for the album, Natural Progressions (credited to The Bernie Leadon-Michael Georgiades Band), featuring Leadon and Georgiades on guitars and alternating lead vocals, along with Bryan Garofalo on bass, Dave Kemper on drums, and Steve Goldstein on keyboard.
+Upon leaving the Eagles, Leadon retreated from the limelight, only to resurface in 1977 with musician friend Michael Georgiades for the album, Natural Progressions (credited to "The Bernie Leadon-Michael Georgiades Band"), featuring Leadon and Georgiades on guitars and alternating lead vocals, along with Bryan Garofalo on bass, Dave Kemper on drums, and Steve Goldstein on keyboard.

 In 1985, he recorded an album of bluegrass and gospel favorites under the name Ever Call Ready, featuring Chris Hillman and Al Perkins.
 He also had a short stint with the Nitty Gritty Dirt Band in the late 1980s.

 In 1993, he became a member of Run C&W, a novelty group singing Motown hits "bluegrass style", recording two albums for MCA Records.

 In 1998, Leadon reunited with the Eagles in New York City for the band's induction into the Rock and Roll Hall of Fame.
 All seven current and former Eagles members performed together on "Take It Easy" and "Hotel California".

 In 2004, he released his second solo effort in 27 years (and his first under solely his name), Mirror.

-Leadon toured with The Eagles from 2013 through 2015 during their History of the Eagles Tour In 2015, Leadon appeared on producer Ethan Johns' third solo album, Silver Liner.
+Leadon toured with the Eagles from 2013 through 2015 during their History of the Eagles Tour In 2015, Leadon appeared on producer Ethan Johns' third solo album, Silver Liner.

-In February 2016, Leadon appeared at the Grammy Awards ceremony with Jackson Browne and the current surviving Eagles members - Don Henley, Joe Walsh, and Timothy B. Schmit - performing "Take it Easy", in tribute to Glenn Frey who had died a month earlier.
+In February 2016, Leadon appeared at the Grammy Awards ceremony with Jackson Browne and the surviving Eagles members - Don Henley, Joe Walsh, and Timothy B. Schmit - performing "Take it Easy", in tribute to Glenn Frey who had died a month earlier.

 Personal life

-His brother is musician Tom Leadon, who played in the band Mudcrutch, which began the career of Tom Petty.

 For a few years in the mid-1970s, Leadon lived in Topanga Canyon, a bohemian enclave known for its musician residents.
 Leadon's house-plus-recording-studio had previously been owned by singer-songwriter Neil Young, and was the site of frequent parties.
-Leadon lived with Patti Davis, the free-spirited daughter of conservative California Governor Ronald Reagan, who was at that time campaigning for president, and distancing himself from his daughter because Leadon and she were unmarried but living together.
+Leadon lived with Patti Davis, the daughter of conservative California Governor Ronald Reagan, who was at that time campaigning for president and distancing himself from his daughter because Leadon and she were unmarried but living together.
 Leadon and Davis co-wrote the song "I Wish You Peace", which Leadon insisted the Eagles include on the album One of These Nights, against the wishes of his bandmates.

-He currently resides in Nashville, Tennessee, where he is a session musician and producer.
+His younger brother, Tom Leadon, was a founding member of Mudcrutch.